1337GameDev/WordPressPluginExample/README.md

     * admin.js - JavaScript for use in admin areas of this plugin
     * user.js - JavaScript for use in user accessible areas of this plugin
     * helper.js - JavaScript loaded in admin areas and user accessible areas of this plugin
+  * images - a folder to organize this plugin's images
   * vendor - composer's folder for dependencies it has downloaded
   * includes - a folder used for source files used by this plugin, namespace mapped via **composer.json**
   * uninstall.php - a standard php file WordPress looks for when uninstalling a plugin